openvinotoolkit/operator/docs/RAG_serving_demo.md

 # Retrieval Augmented Generation with OpenVINO Model Server demo

-This demo shows how to deploy in Kubernetes or OpenShift a service based on OpenVINO Model Server for generative use cases.
+This demo shows how to deploy in Kubernetes a service based on OpenVINO Model Server for generative use cases.
 OpenVINO Model Server can be used to expose `chat/completions` OpenAI API which is the key building block of a RAG application.

 Here are the steps we are going to follow:
 - downloading LLM model from Hugging Faces and quantization for better execution efficiency
-- uploading the model to Persistent Volume Claim
+- uploading the model to the Persistent Volume Claim
 - deploying the service via the operator and ModelServer custom resource
-- running the RAG application with the OpenVINO Model Server as the endpoint for text generation
+- running text generation client and the RAG application with the OpenVINO Model Server as the endpoint for text generation

 ## Downloading LLM model from Hugging Faces and quantization for better execution efficiency